-In a concern of on-going service improvement, TRIP decided to send to its members the premium income requests and request of certification of these data by an external auditor, in February, 2020 followed by a reminder in April, 2020.
-The due date of the sending of this information to TRIP remains fixed on 31 May 2020.
+In a concern of on-going service improvement, TRIP decided to send to its members the premium income requests and request of certification of these data by an external auditor, in February, 2021 followed by a reminder in April, 2021.

+The due date of the sending of this information to TRIP remains fixed by the Board of Directors on 31 May 2021.